Charles Oehrtmann

 He joined the Midcoast Symphony in 2004 or so, and it was a perfect fit from the get-go.
 He has witnessed a steady growth in both membership (particularly the bass section!) and artistic improvement as the years have gone by.

-Charles has taught music in the public schools for over 30 years.
-He currently teaches general music in the elementary schools in Windham, Maine.
+Charles taught music in the public schools for over 30 years, most recently teaching general music in the elementary schools in Windham, Maine.
 During his career he has taught orchestras, bands and choruses.
 He is active in the state music educators’ association, and served on the Executive Board of that organization as All-State Orchestra Manager for six years.

 His other passions include gardening, growing as much of his own food as possible, canning and freezing home-grown produce, going for spontaneous road trips in the car with his wife, Deirdre, and planning home improvement projects.